 Other Bus System Improvements.
 Bus system improvements that fall short of high quality BRT may or may not produce meaningful reduction of greenhouse gas emissions.
-The impact is highly context specific and difficult to evaluate.
-For this reason, it is proposed to delay action on certifying other bus system improvements.
+The impact is highly context specific and difficult to evaluate; therefore consideration has been delayed until 2016.